FZambia/centrifuge/docs/clients/starting.rst

 pure Websockets.
 Second, SockJS library.
 But only streaming transports of SockJS ( websockets, eventsource and xhr-streaming).

+At this moment there are no javascript libraries to wrap communication routine with Centrifuge.
+But communication is rather simple.

 You should know only 4 basic commands:

 1) auth